 If your income is too high to file for Chapter 7, a Chapter 13 filing may be your only option.
 However, a Chapter 13 filing allows you to keep nonexempt assets.
 That is, if you have personal property that exceeds Chapter 7 limits, a Chapter 13 action may allow you to keep this property.
 You’ll receive a repayment plan that’s based on your personal expenses, debts and income.

 A Chapter 7 allows you to completely discharge non-secured debts.
 A Chapter 13 allows you to discharge debt in some cases.
 In a Chapter 13, you receive a payment plan to pay back at least some of your debt.

 There’s no payment plan in a Chapter 7.
 Filing a Chapter 7 action is for low-income individuals.
 High-income individuals must pursue a Chapter 13.
 Both a Chapter 7 and a Chapter 13 action allow a debtor to stop most types of wage garnishment.
 While a Chapter 7 case takes only 3-5 months, a Chapter 13 case can take up to 5 years.

 Only a Chapter 13 action allows a debtor to remove unsecured liens on their home.
 While a Chapter 7 action allows for quick disposal of large amounts of debt, a Chapter 13 action allows the debtor to keep non-exempt property.
 Need help filing for bankruptcy?
 Schedule a free meeting with bankruptcy Attorney Thomas Pyles.
 He will take a closer look at your situation, help you decide the best course of action to take and if need be, help you file for bankruptcy.
-Use the form below to sign up for your free consultation.
+Use the form below to sign up for your consultation.